anitbehera/salesforce-fast-fetch/README.md

 # Salesforce Fast Fetch for Visual Studio Code

-Salesforce Fast Fetch is a VSCode extension to search and download salesforce/omnistudio components with ease.
+Salesforce Fast Fetch is a VSCode extension to search, download or delete salesforce/omnistudio components with ease.

 ### Features